ToMiDevelop/Robo-spider/README.md

 For the connections I'm using some cheap chinese cables, two medium sized solderless breadboards and four electrical quick couplers.

-Robot is programmed in MicroPython and uses a HC-SR04 driver library created by Roberto Sánchez.
+Robot is programmed in MicroPython and uses a HC-SR04 driver library created by Roberto Sánchez (https://github.com/rsc1975/micropython-hcsr04).

 Feel free to use this idea, improve it and publish your modified versions.